trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 the CMake runtime state will have on configuring a CMake project which uses TriBITS.
-While the different files that make up a TriBITS Project, TriBITS Repository, TriBITS Package, and TriBITS TPL were defined in the section `TriBITS Project Structure`_, it did not describe in what context and what order these files are processed by the TriBITS framework driven from the `TRIBITS_PROJECT()` macro.
+While the different files that make up a TriBITS Project, TriBITS Repository, TriBITS Package, and TriBITS TPL were defined in the section `TriBITS Project Structure`_, is was not fully described in what context and what order these files are processed by the TriBITS framework as driven from inside of the `TRIBITS_PROJECT()`_ macro.

-The TriBITS system processes the projects files in one of two contexts.
-The first context is in the basic configuration of the project with a standard ``cmake`` command invocation in order to set up a set of build files in the binary directory.
-The second context is in reading the project's dependency related files in order to build a package dependency datastructure.
+The TriBITS system processes the project's files in one of two contexts.
+The first context is in the basic configuration of the project with a standard ``cmake`` command invocation in order to set up the build files in the binary directory.
+The second context is in reading the project's dependency-related files in order to build a package dependency datastructure (e.g. the `<Project>PackageDependencies.xml`_ file).
 The second task of reading the project's dependency files is largely a subset of the first which invloves configuring the entire project.

 Another factor that is important to understand is the scoping in which the various files are processed.
 This scoping has a large impact on the configuration of the project and what effect the processing of files and setting varaibles have on the project as a whole.
-Some of the strange scoping rules for CMake are discussed in `CMake Language Overivew and Gotchas`_.
-Many of the basic files are processed in the base project ``CMakeLists.txt`` scope and therefore any local variables set are accessible to the entire CMake project.
+Some of the strange scoping rules for CMake are discussed in `CMake Language Overview and Gotchas`_.
+Many of the basic files are processed in the base project `<projectDir>/CMakeLists.txt`_ scope and therefore any local variables set are accessible to the entire CMake project.
 Other files get processed inside of functions which have their own local scope and therefore only impact the rest of the project in more purposeful ways.

+ToDo: Fill in!

 In order to aid in debugging problems with configuration, TriBITS defines the CMake cache option ``${PROJECT_NAME}_TRACE_FILE_PROCESSING``.
 When enabled, TriBITS will print out when any of the project-related, repository-related, or package-related file is being processed by TriBITS.
-When ``${PROJECT_NAME}_TRACE_FILE_PROCESSING=ON``, lines starting with ``"-- File Trace:"`` are
+When ``${PROJECT_NAME}_TRACE_FILE_PROCESSING=ON``, lines starting with ``"-- File Trace:"`` are printed in the ``cmake`` STDOUT for files that TriBITS automatically processes where there may be any confusion about what files are processed and when.

 For example, for `TribitsExampleProject`_, the configure file trace for ??? looks something like::